CbtGit73/Berons-HA-GKE-Gaming-Cluster/README.md

     --set server.persistentVolume.storageClass="agones-prom-store" \
     -f ./prometheus.yaml
 ```
-*"For resiliency it is recommended to run Prometheus on a dedicated node which is separate from nodes where Game Servers are scheduled.
-If you use the above command, with our to set up Prometheus, it will schedule Prometheus pods on nodes tainted with ``agones.dev/agones-metrics=true:NoExecute`` and  labeled with ``agones.dev/agones-metrics=true`` if available."*
+*"For resiliency it is recommended to run Prometheus on a dedicated node which is separate from nodes where Game Servers are scheduled.*
-- *Meaning if you label a separate node as above our deployment steps will automatically separate Prometheus unto a different node from our cluster workloads*

 4. Access the application and check for coverage using the below command in a separate terminal from your working terminal.
 ```shell